 Costochondritis is inflammation of the junctions where the upper ribs join with the cartilage that holds them to the breastbone or sternum.
-The condition causes localized chest wall pain and tenderness that you can reproduce by pushing on the involved cartilage in the front of the rib cage.
-Costochondritis is a relatively harmless condition and usually goes away without treatment.
+The condition causes localized chest wall pain and tenderness that can be reproduced by pushing on the involved cartilage in the front of the rib cage.
+Costochondritis is a relatively harmless musculoskeletal chest pain and usually resolves without treatment.
 The cause is usually unknown.
 Costochondritis affects females more often than males (70% versus 30%).

 - Costochondritis is a common